 I have never paid a lot of attention to sleeping arrangements until I got a Dutch boyfriend.
-I’m from Austria, and the first time he came to visit me in my homeland, I prepared an extra blanket for him on the bed (just being a good girlfriend).
+I’m from Austria and the first time he came to visit me in my homeland, I prepared an extra blanket for him on the bed (I mean, that’s what a good girlfriend does, right?).

 The blanket battle: cultural differences

-The general system goes like this: two same-sized duvets are folded in half and placed side-by-side on the bed.
+The way it works in Austria is this: two same-sized duvets are folded in half and placed side-by-side on the bed.
 We don’t use top sheets.
 Sometimes people drape the third blanket across the duvets to prettify the bed.
 This system is also used in Germany and parts of Scandinavia.

 The blanket battle: why the Dutch should do as the Austrians do and get two blankets

-People think sharing one big blanket is romantic, warm, cuddly and comprises all other lovey-dovey adjectives you can think of.
-If you’re going to use this system, then you need to make sure the one blanket is enormous and stretches comfortably across the two of you.
+People think sharing one big blanket is romantic, warm, cuddly, and comprises all other lovey-dovey adjectives you can think of.
+However, if you’re going to share a blanket with your significant other, you need to make sure the one blanket is enormous and stretches comfortably across the two of you.

-But let’s be honest, this system is massively flawed because one blanket always leaves you vulnerable to the covers being ripped from you in the middle of the night.
-Or perhaps your partner purposely steals the covers from you to feel extra cosy.
+In my opinion, the one-blanket system is massively flawed.
+One blanket always leaves the chance that your covers will be ripped from you in the middle of the night or that your partner will purposely steal them from you to feel extra cosy.

-It’s too much of a risk, and all these possibilities can be solved with the Austrian system.
-Having two smaller separate blankets ensures everybody can sleep peacefully and all your worries can dissipate.
+That’s just too much of a risk and all these problems can be easily solved with the Austrian system — having two smaller separate blankets ensures everybody can sleep peacefully and all your worries can dissipate.

 The Austrian system also lets you sleep at your desired temperature.
 Too hot?
-No worries!
+No worries.
 Too cold?
-Also not a problem!
-I am usually too cold and my boyfriend is usually too warm.
+Also not a problem.
+I’m usually too cold and my boyfriend is usually too warm.
 Is this an issue for sleeping?
-Not with the two-blanket system!
+Not with the two-blanket system.
 He can put push his blanket away from his torso while I have the freedom to tuck mine up around my neck.

 Collision of cultures: one blanket in the Netherlands but always two blankets in Austria

-When I moved to the Netherlands, the issue had to be addressed.
-Because along with all my other luggage, I brought with me my new, two-meter big, amazing, fluffy, romantic blanket for the two of us!
+When I was moving to the Netherlands, this issue had to be addressed.
+In the spirit of truly immersing myself in the Dutch culture, I brought with me my new, two-meter big, amazing, fluffy, romantic blanket for the two of us!

-One could argue that I could have just bought another blanket, one for in the Netherlands and keep this one in Austria, but to be honest, a proper blanket is quite expensive and being under the influence of Dutch frugality for quite a few years now, I didn’t want to spend some extra money on something that wasn’t necessary).
+One could argue that I could have just bought another blanket in the Netherlands and kept the original one in Austria.
+But to be honest, a proper blanket is quite expensive, and being under the influence of Dutch frugality, I didn’t want to spend some extra money on something that wasn’t necessary.

-Funnily enough, when my Austrian friends visited me in the Netherlands and I give them one big blanket to sleep under, they consider it quite odd.
-They think it is impractical and don’t understand how we could sleep under just one blanket, because that is just “komisch” (weird).
+Funnily enough, when my Austrian friends visit me in the Netherlands and I give them one big blanket to sleep under, they consider it quite odd.
+They think it is impractical and don’t understand how we could sleep under just one blanket, because it’s just “komisch” (weird).

 Feature Image: Pixabay/Pexels